Select Priority Funding Opportunities

 Project Timeline

-For awards with periods of performance longer than 12 months, recipients are required to submit interim performance reports on the frequency established in the Notice of Award.
+Projects under this program are typically completed in 12 months or less.
+If a project takes longer than 12 months to complete, recipients are required to submit interim performance reports on the frequency established in the Notice of Award.

 Click on the next section for this funding opportunity’s application deadline and forms.